AmauryHamon/masterthesis-web2print/content/text/part-2-6a1mat9bx.md

 > I don't know if it's a personal choice or if it just happened, but I'm not at all a participative person, I don't have social networks.
-Except Are.na, where sometimes I add things.
+Except <span class="arena">Are.na</span>, where sometimes I add things.
 I don't just take blocks, part of what I add is images I've taken from sites, from Google, from Pinterest.
 But I also, and this happens quite often, scan things from books or other sources and add them to Arena.
 In fact, I feed a bit of content.

 Aurélie Vial